Unionism in Ireland: Unionism as a minority bloc

-The appeal to the cross-community consent provisions of the Good Friday Agreement suggested that unionists now saw themselves, not in Ireland alone but in Northern Ireland, as a minority, deserving of minority protection.
-The novel predicament had been underscored by the 2019 Westminster election.
-Although the combined nationalist vote actually fell 3%, Northern Ireland for the first time returned more nationalist MPs than unionist.

 Unionist demographics

 Asked to account for the 2019 loss to Sinn Féin's John Finucane of North Belfast, a seat her deputy Nigel Dodds had held for nineteen years and which never previously returned a nationalist MP, Arlene Foster replied "The demography just wasn't there.
 We worked very hard to get the vote out... but the demography was against us".
 A Sinn Féin election flyer used in the previous 2015 run against Dodds advertised the changed ratio of Catholics to Protestants in the constituency (46.94 per cent to 45.67 per cent).
 It had a simple message for Catholic voters, "Make the change".

 Demography, in this sense, has been a long term concern for unionists.
 The proportion of people across Northern Ireland identifying as Protestant, or raised Protestant, has fallen from 60% in the 1960s to 48%, while those raised Catholic has increased from 35 to 45%.
 Only two of the six counties, Antrim and Down, now have "significant Protestant majorities", and only one – Lisburn – of its five official cities.
 A majority Protestant Northern Ireland "is now restricted to the suburban area surrounding Belfast".
 Unionist representation has declined.
-The combined unionist vote, trailing below 50% in elections since 2014, fell to a new low of just 42.3% in the 2019 Westminster poll.
+The combined unionist vote, trailing below 50% in elections since 2014, fell to a new low of just over 43% in the 2019 and 2024 Westminster polls.

 Unionism losing, however, has not necessarily meant nationalism winning: overall there has been "no comparable increase in the nationalist vote mirroring the decline in the unionist bloc".
-Despite symbolic triumphs over unionism—returning the larger number of Westminster MPs in 2019, and Sinn Féin as the largest party to Stormont in 2022—at 38% the combined nationalist vote remains below the 41.8% secured in 2005.
+Despite symbolic triumphs over unionism—returning the larger number of Westminster MPs in 2019, and Sinn Féin as the largest party to Stormont in 2022—at 40% the combined nationalist vote remained below the 42% secured in 2005.

-Surveys suggest that more people than ever in Northern Ireland, 50%, say they are neither unionist nor nationalist.
-The electoral impact of eschewing "tribal labels" (upwards of 17% also refuse a religious designation) is limited since those who do so are younger and less likely to turnout in Northern Ireland's still largely polarised elections.
+Surveys suggest that half the people in Northern Ireland consider themselves neither unionist nor nationalist.
+However, those eschewing such labels (upwards of 17% also refuse a religious designation) tend to be younger and less likely to turnout in Northern Ireland's still largely polarised elections.
 It is still the case that few Protestants vote for nationalists, and few Catholics for unionists.
 But they will vote for others, for parties that decline to make an issue of Northern Ireland's constitutional status.